NYC celebrates our great green city all 365 days a year, not just on St. Patrick’s Day.

 But they are not alone.

-Each borough offers smaller treasures with lots to offer, such as Riverside Park in Manhattan, Fort Greene Park in Brooklyn and Astoria Park in Queens, plus many community gardens.
+Each NYC borough offers smaller treasures with lots to offer, such as Riverside Park in Manhattan, Fort Greene Park in Brooklyn and Astoria Park in Queens, plus many community gardens.

-She didn’t start out green.
+The Statue of Liberty didn’t start out green.

 As we learned in grade school, copper oxidizes when exposed to the air, and so Lady Liberty has turned a pale shade of green over the years.